nsping13/GAN-Steerability-without-optimization/README.md

 ## BigGAN model
-We added our G_ema.pth for BigGAN model, however you can also use the pytorch implementation [here]( https://github.com/ajbrock/BigGAN-PyTorch)
+We added our G_ema.pth for BigGAN model, however you can also use the TFhub and the pytorch implementation [here]( https://github.com/ajbrock/BigGAN-PyTorch)

 ## Cite
 If you are using this code and refernces, please cite us: